 Nothing says “I am inexperienced” quite like being unsure about your prices.

-High paying clients want to work with experienced professionals.
-Stumbling on your prices will cause clients to lose confidence in your abilities.
+High-paying clients want to work with experienced professionals.
+Stumbling with your prices will cause clients to lose confidence in your abilities.

 You will then have more time to work on the project and a high likelihood of coming in under budget, which will score you bonus points with the client.